Dzoukr/CosmoStore/README.md

 Since version 1.4.0 you can observe appended events by hooking to `EventAppended` property `IObservable<EventRead>`.
 Use of [FSharp.Control.Reactive](https://www.nuget.org/packages/FSharp.Control.Reactive) library is recommended, but not required.

 ## Comparison with Jet's Equinox?
 Coming from Jet's Equinox?
-Please see amazing comment describing conceptual differences between `Equinox` and `CosmoStore` written by @barterink: https://github.com/Dzoukr/CosmoStore/issues/6#issuecomment-477481777
+Please see amazing comment describing conceptual differences between `Equinox` and `CosmoStore` written by @bartelink: https://github.com/Dzoukr/CosmoStore/issues/6#issuecomment-477481777

 ## Known issues (Azure Table Storage only)